MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 > [action]
 >
 > Let's use what we've learned to build a couple classes in a file named `superheroes.py`.
-Create that file right now.
+Create that file right now. **Unless otherwise specified, you will be using this file to write the code for the remainder of this tutorial!**

 Before we get started, it's important to know how we will build out this file: